 Pre-Production

-Generally speaking, this production stage lasts anywhere from two to six weeks.
+Generally speaking, this stage lasts anywhere from two to six weeks.
 The length of time it takes to complete this stage will primarily depend on how quickly the client communicates with the production team and how large the production is going to be.

 Crew preparation